 If you are riding your bicycle at night, you must have lights and reflectors on the bike, or on your person.
 At night, either you or your person must have a white light that is visible from at least 300 feet in front of the bike.
 In addition to the right light, the California Vehicle Code 21201(d) also requires:

 (1) A red reflector or a solid or flashing red light with a built-in reflector on the rear that is visible from 500 feet away;

 (2) A white or yellow reflector on each pedal, shoe, or ankle visible from the front and back of the bicycle from 200 feet away; and

 (3) A white or yellow reflector on each side forward of the center of the bicycle, and a white or red reflector on each side to the rear of the center of the bicycle, unless your bike has front and rear reflectorized tires.

 Additionally, all bike riders under the age of 18 must wear a helmet.
 It is in your best interest to wear a helmet all the time, even if you are over the age of 18, is important to reduce the risk of life-threatening injuries.

-If you have been in a bicycle accident, contact the experienced bicycle accident attorneys at Sargent Law Firm.
+If you have been in a bicycle accident, contact the experienced bicycle accident attorneys at The Sargent Firm Injury Lawyers.
 We will work hard to make sure that your case receives the care and attention it deserves.